TraxData313/ArduinoRover/README.md

 - - Two SG90 Micro Servo Motors
 - - Camera Mount Platform
 - - Battery (from 3 to 12V)

 - For the transmitter:
 - - Arduino Uno
 - - MB102 Breadboard
 - - NRF24L01 antena
 - - Two PS2 joysticks
-- - Two 4-legged buttons
-- - Two resistors (from 100 to 300 Ohms each)
 - - Battery (from 3 to 12V)

 # Connecting the parts:

 - Rover:
 - - Motors to H-Bridge:
 - - - Connect the two motors to the motor pins on the L298N H Bridge